In Service to Beginning Farmer/Rancher Land Access: An Expanded and Independent Community of Practice for Managers of Land Access Policy Incentives

 Products to be developed

-When the CoP meets in person, these gatherings will involve presentations to the NCOSAFP conferences by members of the CoP, conference content tailored to the CoP, and a CoP training.
+When the CoP meets in person, these gatherings will involve presentations to the NCOSAFP conferences by members of the CoP as well as NCOSAFP conference content tailored to the CoP.
 Programming produced will include:

 • 2023: To continue to develop CoP members’ familiarity with the broader land access movement, we will provide an interactive seminar about the national land access and transfer curricula our PDP partners at American Farmland Trust have led since 2017.
 These hands-on tools focus on paths to land access and supporting soft skills needed during land transfer.

-• 2024: A training about the process of becoming self-governing.
+• 2024: A series of year-long facilitated conversations towards the process of becoming self-governing.
 We will focus year two of the PDP on transitioning the CoP into a self-sustaining model, and will prepare conference, meeting, and training content to serve this objective.

 A final set of outputs will reflect the products of the CoP network.
-These outputs will involve the members’ interactions and dialogue with one another, and especially the plans that they make to become self-governing as a team will become a type of product that the investment of the PDP will create.
+These outputs will involve the members’ interactions and dialogue with one another.
+The plans the members make to become self-governing will become a type of product that the PDP investment will create.

-We expect the entire CoP to take part in the virtual meetings and for nearly all of them to attend the in-person opportunities.
-At present the CoP has 11 members, and will add two this year whose states have a new LAPI (Washington) or are on the verge of one (Ohio).
-The CoP will continue to grow as more states continue to add LAPIs and USDA appoints more CRP-TIP representatives.
+We expect the entire CoP to take part in the virtual meetings and in-person opportunities.
+At present the CoP has 11 members, and will add three members whose states have a new LAPI (Missouri, Ohio, Washington).
+The CoP will grow as more states add LAPIs and USDA continues to build its capacity to serve the country's Beginning Farmer/Ranchers.

 Priority participants: CoP members